 In the Nurses Health Study, the risk of death rose 10% in those who moved from a normal BMI to the overweight category.
-That risk rose by 20 to 30% when they moved into the obese category.
-In the very obese, the risk of death rose by nearly 100%, and cardiac death was four times that of a person with normal BMI.
+That risk rose by 20 to 30% when they moved into the obesity category.
+In those with Category III obesity, the risk of death rose by nearly 100%, and cardiac death was four times that of a person with normal BMI.

 There are exceptions

 There is at least one group of patients for whom obesity has not been associated with harm: those with heart failure.
-Patients with heart failure who are underweight or have a normal BMI may be more likely to die than their obese peers.
+Patients with heart failure who are underweight or have a normal BMI may be more likely to die than those who have obesity.

-While obese men and women who develop heart failure live longer with the disease, they tend to develop heart failure at a younger age and die younger than heart-failure patients of normal weight.
+While those who have obesity who develop heart failure live longer with the disease, they tend to develop heart failure at a younger age and die younger than heart-failure patients of normal weight.

 Why obesity is dangerous